THE BAULE Sun Stud Earrings

 Contact us for custom metals (i.e. solid white gold, and solid rose gold) at email@example.com

-All orders are individually and ethically handmade and ship in 3-5 weeks. ***Due to co-vid there may be unanticipated delays.
+All orders are individually and ethically handmade and ship in 3-5 weeks.
+There may be unanticipated delays.
 We thank you for your patience at this time.